 To further validate their findings, researchers looked at a study following approximately 1,500 patients over an extended period of time who suffered chest pain, shortness of breath or abnormal stress-test results.

 The researchers looked for patients who suffered from heart attacks, cardiac arrest, stroke and other outcomes.
 This study revealed that those using PPIs were nearly at double the risk of suffering from a subsequent cardiovascular event.

 Although the study does not provide evidence to stop the use or PPIs, further research is being suggested in order to determine if these products are safe.

-A personal injury attorney at Greg Coleman Law can help you if you have ever been injured or fallen ill as a result of a dangerous drug.
+A personal injury attorney in Knoxville at Greg Coleman Law can help you if you have ever been injured or fallen ill as a result of a dangerous drug.
 You may be entitled to compensation for medical expenses, lost wages and more.